Concentrational Resonance

 Featured panel in JAMP’s 2023 Tadaima Program

 A panel and discussion on the role of photography — past, present, and future — in the camp pilgrimage experience — how historical images and contemporary photos of the camps and their survivors/descendants help us navigate and process our understanding (including all the things we will never know) of the World War II Japanese American incarceration experience.
-Documentary photographer Haruka Sakaguchi will discuss her in-progress project Campu: An American Story, which showcases portraits and testimonies of survivors and their descendants at their respective camps.
-Photographers Sandy Sugawara and Catiana Garcia-Kilroy will present their recently published photography book Show Me the Way To Go To Home, which features photographs of the 10 incarceration camps as they stand today.
-And author Jeffrey Yamaguchi will share an in-progress project about the photography of his Grandfather, Fred Yamaguchi, who ran the Rohwer Photo Studio at the Rohwer concentration camp.
+Documentary photographer Haruka Sakaguchi discussed her in-progress project Campu: An American Story, which showcases portraits and testimonies of survivors and their descendants at their respective camps.
+Photographer Sandy Sugawara presented her recently published photography book Show Me the Way To Go To Home (co-authored by Catiana Garcia Kilroy), which features photographs of the 10 incarceration camps as they stand today.
+And author Jeffrey Yamaguchi shared an in-progress project about the photography of his Grandfather, Fred Yamaguchi, who ran the Rohwer Photo Studio at the Rohwer concentration camp.